the-au-forml-lab/plgroup/readme.md

 If you want to rebuild the dataset from scratch, delete the file `data/papers.json`.
 By default, papers from venues (and years) no longer listed in `data/sources.csv` will be removed during the update.
-This behavior may be changed by editing the `DATASET.ADDITIVE` [option](#configuration-file).
+This behavior may be changed by editing the `DATASET.KEEP_OLD_PAPERS` [option](#configuration-file).

 **Troubleshooting.** If calls to the DBLP API fail,